Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: Satina notes that Mendelssohn’s Spinning Song, op.
+Notes: Satina noted that Mendelssohn’s Spinning Song, op.
 67, no. 4, and Rachmaninoff’s Prelude in C sharp minor, op.
-3, no. 2, were added to the program, however she does not indicate their placement within it; it is conceivable that they were encores.
+3, no. 2, were added, presumably as encores, the second of these being confirmed in the attached review.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 18 1919